How long will the full-time program take to complete?

 How much will the program cost?

-For more information regarding tuition and fees, please visit the Outreach College website.
+For more information regarding tuition and fees, please visit the Bursar's Office.

 The College of Nursing does have a scholarship fund, and students in the DNP program can apply to those scholarships as well as university funds.
 Private funding sources, such as grants, the Nurse Faculty Loan Program and other sources can be researched online.